KilledByAPixel/LittleJS/README.md

 To get started download the latest LittleJS package from GitHub or install via npm: ```npm install littlejsengine```

+*You will need to run a local web server to run LittleJS games!*

+This is because web browsers just have protection from loading local files.
+Don't panic, it's easy to fix!
+If you are using [Visual Studio Code](https://code.visualstudio.com/) there is a [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) that will handle this for you automatically.
+Another option is to setup a simple local web server like [http-server](https://www.npmjs.com/package/http-server) via npm.

 Learn how to make a simple game from scratch with [The Breakout Tutorial.](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutorial)

 [LittleJS Engine Quick Reference Sheet](https://github.com/KilledByAPixel/LittleJS/blob/main/reference.md) - This cheat sheet can help you get started.